World News, CLIMATE CHANGE – The New Economy

 he has also studied a post-graduate diploma in Journalism and was awarded with distinction by the National Council for the Training of Journalists (NCTJ).
 Throughout her career Georgina has gained experience in newspaper journalism, writing for print, web and social media, editing, public relations and marketing.
 She has worked for several leading newspapers providing full coverage of regional social and political landscapes; she has also provided content for the NHS as well as many leading NGO’s within the legal and travel industries.
 In her spare time Georgina works as a publicity officer for Save the Children.

-Dana Brejakova, Research Manager
+Dana Brejakova, Head of Research

 Dana Brejakova, originally from Czech Republic, is a critical thinker and open mind currently studying at the University of Phoenix, Arizona, USA.
-As well as working as Research Manager for CCTNE she focuses her energy and drive towards gaining a Bachelor of Science of Environmental Science degree.
+As well as working as Head of Research Manager for CCTNE she focuses her energy and drive towards gaining a Bachelor of Science of Environmental Science degree.
 In less than one year Dana will finish her “back to school” journey and will be fully equipped for her new career in the environmental field.
 Dana’s previous career was business oriented, but after several years of gaining experience in retail banking and real estate Dana decided to completely switch her career towards environmental science and become engaged in globally important ecological issues.
 In her free time, Dana is also a photographer who raises awareness on climate change and biodiversity loss through her photography exhibitions, which, apart from artistic experience, have educational purpose.
 In 2016 she introduced her Amazing Nature photography to Casa de Cultura to a wide audience and especially children in Valle de Bravo, Mexico.

 Qualified accountant with over 40 years experience in industry, commerce and private practice.
 Norman now concentrates on business development and training.